geordi/upr-course/README.md

 We'll cover the basics:
 - Editing code in [Visual Studio Code](./faq/vscode.md)
 - Compiling code in the command line
-- defining integer variables
+- Defining integer variables
-- basic arithmetics and operator priorities
+- Basic arithmetics and operator priorities
-- flow control, `if` condition
+- Flow control, `if` condition
 - `while` loop
-- function defition and usage
+- Function defition and usage

 Here's the [template](https://github.com/geordi/upr-course/raw/master/assets/exercises/templates/exercise_01.zip) for Visual Studio Code that you can use.

+See also [Reading for Week 1](./readings.md#week-1)) for further information.

 ### Slack channel
 https://upr-vsb.slack.com